-CV Vs Job Application
+CV vs Job Application Letter

 At the time of assessing an application letter, hiring managers consider two key points:

-Do your skills meet the job description?:
+Do your skills meet the job description?

 Instead of going through thousands of CVs for filtering the best candidates, application letters are quick and reliable options to verify if the candidate meets job criteria.
 Therefore, to understand your eligibility for a job opening, it is vital to read the job description properly before applying for it.

-What makes you stand out from other candidates:
+What makes you stand out from other candidates?

 A glance at the application letter enables the recruiter to compare your work experience and other details that reveal your potential for getting shortlisted.

-Sample of a Job Application
+Structure of a Job Application

-A job application should ideally begin with an introduction that mentions the position or job role being applied to.
+A job application mail should ideally begin with an introduction that mentions the position or job role being applied to.
 Begin with a salutation followed by the name of the recipient, i.e. the employer, if known.
 Highlight how you meet the minimum qualification required for the job.
 This should be followed by asking the reader (employer) to continue reading the letter for further information.

 The following paragraph should highlight why you are interested in applying for the job and share factors that support your application for the final selection.
 For fresh graduates, mentioning the academic excellence is the key factor, while experienced professionals can mention work experience and challenging assignments or projects completed.

-The concluding paragraph should end the letter by thanking the reader for taking time to consider your application.
+The concluding paragraph should end the letter by thanking the reader for taking the time to consider your application.
 Also, take this opportunity to convey your eagerness to appear for the interview.
 The appropriate closing should include your name and signature.

-Salutation/Job Title/Contact details:
+1. Salutation/Job Title/Contact details:

 It is always advised that you should mention the name of the recipient to give it a personal touch.

-Don’t create a replica of your CV:
+2. Don’t create a replica of your CV:

 Remember, you are not creating a copy of your CV.
 Hence, provide the highlights of key points in your CV and not the entire detail mentioned in it.

-Keep focus crystal clear on first and last para:
+3. Keep focus crystal clear on first and last para:

-Keep it short and sweet:
+4. Keep it short and sweet:

-No employer is interested in reading irrelevant content.
+While wondering what to write in an email when sending a resume/CV, numerous things may come to your mind that you can add but no employer is interested in reading irrelevant content.
 Therefore, do not increase the length of your application letter by including information that doesn’t support your selection for an interview call.
 Keep it brief and stick to relevant points only.

-Presentation is important:
+5. The format is important: